Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

 The Lakota felt like it was a sacred place and that people climbing the rock was akin to having them desecrate a church.

-Incidentally, we were there on July 1 - the first day for climbers in a month.
-In watching them ascend the towering rock, I understood the Lakota point of view, while acknowledging the sense of adventure that the climbers had.
+Incidentally, we were there on July 1st, the first day for climbers in a month.
+In watching them ascend the towering rock, I understood the Lakota point of view while acknowledging the sense of adventure that the climbers had.

-The pull of wanting to respect the Lakota people's wishes won out and I thought that if I ever rock climbed again, I would want to make sure it wasn't anywhere where someone considered it sacred ground.
+The pull of wanting to respect the Lakota people's wishes won out and I thought that if I ever rock climbed again, I would want to make sure it wasn't anywhere that someone considered sacred ground.

 There was that and the columns on the rock tend to slide off every so often.
 I definitely wouldn't want to be up there when that happened.

 Even so, we took a hike along a path that traced around the rock.
 I understood the peace someone would feel living in a place like this: the wind through the trees, the beautiful scenery, and experiencing the impossible rock jutting out from the landscape.